Hewlett-Packard: Corporate social responsibility

+The company philosophy, known as the HP Way, included the directive "To honor our obligations to society by being an economic, intellectual and social asset to each nation and each community in which we operate."
+From the 1940s through the 1990s, the company was unusual for its dedication to improving neighboring communities.
+Many employees volunteered their personal time to various civic projects.
+The workers embraced this role: morale at HP was phenomenally high from 1955 to 1965.
+Their dedication to social responsibility spread through Silicon Valley to other tech companies, notably to Intel.

 In July 2007, the company announced that it had met its 2004 target to recycle one billion pounds of electronics, toner, and ink cartridges.
 It set a new goal of recycling a further two billion pounds of hardware by the end of 2010.
 In 2006, the company recovered 187 million pounds of electronics.

-In 2008, HP released its supply chain emissions data.

 In September 2009, Newsweek ranked HP No. 1 on its 2009 Green Rankings of America's 500 largest corporations.
-According to Environmental Leader (now Environment + Energy Leader), "Hewlett-Packard earned its number one position due to its greenhouse gas (GHG) emission reduction programs, and was the first major IT company to report GHG emissions associated with its supply chain, according to the ranking.
+According to Environmental Leader (now Environment + Energy Leader), "Hewlett-Packard earned its number one position due to its greenhouse gas (GHG) emission reduction programs, and was the first major IT company to report GHG emissions associated with its supply chain, according to the ranking (HP released its supply chain emissions data in 2008).
 In addition, HP has made an effort to remove toxic substances from its products, though Greenpeace has targeted the company for not doing better."

+The company's 2009 Global Citizen report won best corporate responsibility report of the year, and claims HP decreased its total energy use by 9 percent when compared with 2008.
+HP recovered a total of 118,000 tonnes of electronic products and supplies for recycling in 2009, including 61 million print cartridges.